bormanst/formavid/README.rst

    - Field Group: Enables grouping fields together.
    - FiveStar: Simple five-star voting widget for nodes.
    - Honeypot: Methods for deterring spam bots.
-   - ImageAPI Optimize: allows you to use your preferred toolkit and optimize (losslessly) the image when it is saved.
    - Image Style Quality: Allows you to specify a custom quality on individual image styles.
    - ImageMagick: Allows to use ImageMagick or GraphicsMagick as image